92es/Thermal-Camera-Redux/README.md

 ? /: Misc stdout help information<br />
 q  : Quit<br />

-Example:  Full screen horizontal and vertical thermal ruler plots with, 4X scale and video blur settings applied.
+## Example:  Full screen horizontal and vertical thermal ruler plots with, 4X scale and video blur settings applied.
   - Green sections of plot lines depict above (average + threshold) temps.
   - White sections of the plot lines depict (average +/- threshold) temps.
   - Red sections of the plot lines depict below (average - threshold) temps.
   - Ruler's focal point was relocated on the screen's Max temp location.<br />
-  - The gradient scale's ">" marker in the upper right hand corner is Green indicating focal point's respective temp range, above (average + threshold).<br />
+    - The gradient scale's ">" marker in the upper right hand corner is Green indicating the focal point's respective temp range, above (average + threshold).<br />
-  - Average temp marker "-" in lower right hand corner is White, indicating the screen's current average temp.<br />
+    - The gradient scale's Avg temp marker "-" in the lower right hand corner is White, indicating the screen's current average temp.<br />
+    - The Green lines extending from the focal points to both the Vertical and Horizontal plot lines indicate the relative temp at the current location.
+Longer lines indicates a larger relative delta from the screen's Avg temp. <br />
+    - All thermal ruler features update in real time from thermal data obtained by the camera and as the rulers are repositioned around the screen.

 ![GIT_HUB_SAMPLE](https://github.com/92es/Thermal-Camera-Redux/assets/76127081/777691ef-8e49-4cb7-9c45-f54b4627b086)